spantaleev/matrix-docker-ansible-deploy/docs/howto-server-delegation.md

 matrix_synapse_tls_private_key_path: /some/path/inside/the/container/private.key
 ```

-Every once in a while (before the certificates expire), you'll need to completely restart Synapse (unless [Synapse becomes capable of reloading certificates without restarting - issue #1180](https://github.com/matrix-org/synapse/issues/1180)).
-Restarting Synapse can be done like this: `systemctl restart matrix-synapse`.
-Restarting causes some downtime.
+Make sure to reload Synapse once in a while (`systemctl reload matrix-synapse`), so that newer certificates can kick in.
+Reloading doesn't cause any downtime.